kamilkisiela/graphql-config/docs/author-load-config.md

 ## loadConfig

-It's the starting point of using GraphQL Config.
+This function is the starting point for using GraphQL Config.
 It looks for a config file in [predefined search places](./user-usage.md#config-search-places) in the currently working directory.

-A basic usage:
+A basic usage example:

 ```typescript
 import {loadConfig} from 'graphql-config';